nosvagor/cogikyo/diatomi/script.md

 I've learned how to have these impossible conversations.
 In fact, I crave them.
 I love talking to people that have crazy ideas or wildly different world views than myself.
-The thing is, I think most other people do not feel the same way.
+The thing is, I worry most other people do not feel the same way.

 I'm not sure if it's the best analogy, but let me try one out to help explain